jokob-sk/NetAlertX/pialert/plugins/README.md

    - to
    - `python3 /home/pi/pialert/pialert/plugins/website_monitor/script.py urls=https://google.com,https://duck.com`

-Below are some general additional notes, when definig `params`:
+Below are some general additional notes, when defining `params`:

 - `"name":"name_value"` - is used as a wildcard replacement in the `CMD` setting value by using curly brackets `{name_value}`.
 The wildcard is replaced by the result of the `"value" : "param_value"` and `"type":"type_value"` combo configuration below.
 - `"type":"<sql|setting>"` - is used to specify the type of the params, currently only 2 supported (`sql`,`setting`).